SachinthaRajapaksha/Android-Studio--Task-Manager-app/README.md

 ## Description

 The Task Manager App is a simple and intuitive application built using **Kotlin** for managing your daily tasks.
+It also make use of "Recycler View" that efficiently displays tasks in a scrollable list for better performance and usability.
 It allows users to:

 - Add tasks
 - Remove tasks